top of page

 If you’ve ever felt like a completely different person in the lead-up to your period: more anxious, more reactive, more overwhelmed? you’re not alone.
 And you’re not imagining it.

-PMDD (Premenstrual Dysphoric Disorder) is not just “bad PMS”
+PMDD is not just “bad PMS”

 It’s a severe, cyclical condition that can impact your mood, your energy, your relationships, and your quality of life.
 It can feel like you’re living in two bodies: one that functions well for part of the month, and one that turns against you before vanishing the moment your bleed begins.